🆔 Unity GUID Regenerator

 A Unity editor tool to regenerate GUID for your assets

-Disclaimer: Only use this if needed.
-Intentionally modifying the GUID of an asset is not recommended unless certain issues are encountered
+⚠️ Disclaimer: Only use this if needed.
+Intentionally modifying the GUID of an asset is not recommended unless certain files are problematic

 What is GUID in Unity?